-No matter how old you are, Brazilian Jiu Jitsu still has a lot to offer, and you’re never too old to start training.
+No matter how old you are, Brazilian Jiu-Jitsu still has much to offer, and you’re never too old to start training.

-When you first start out, it’s essential to find a school that will be able to help you achieve your goals, no matter what they are.
+When you first start, it’s essential to find a school that can help you achieve your goals, no matter what they are.

 For example, if you want to compete in tournaments, finding a school with talented coaches and students who have competed before will be essential for your success.

-Otherwise, are you willing to learn self-defense techniques or general martial arts skills?
-In that case, finding a school where the instructors are patient and kind will be necessary for keeping you motivated and helping you enjoy your time on the mats.
+Otherwise, will you learn self-defense techniques or general martial arts skills?
+In that case, finding a school where the instructors are patient and kind will be necessary to keep you motivated and help you enjoy your time on the mats.

 What Should I Do To Ensure My Student’s Success

-Sometimes the small things are the things that matter.
-For example, as an instructor or a gym owner, your members’ experience must be top of your priority.
+Sometimes, the small things are the things that matter.
+For example, as an instructor or a gym owner, your members’ experience must be a top priority.